 Cost enforcement Enables the application to control the processor utilization of a schedulable.
-Processing Enables the application to control the processor Group enforceutilization of a group of schedulables ment Processing Group deadline Enables the application to specify a processing less than period group deadline less than the processing group period Enables the application to limit the rate at Allocation-rate enforcement on heap allocation which a schedulable creates objects in the heap.
+Processing Group enforce-Enables the application to control the processor ment utilization of a group of schedulables Group deadline Enables the application to specify a processing Processing less than period group deadline less than the processing group period Allocation-rate enforcement Enables the application to limit the rate at on heap allocation which a schedulable creates objects in the heap.
 Interrupt Service Routine Provides first level interrupt processing in Java.
-Asynchronous Transfer of Enables schedules to be interrupted asynchronously.
+Enables schedules to be interrupted asyn-Asynchronous Transfer of Control (ATC) chronously.